-Disruption during Changes need to Project During implementation -Few or no complaints implementation of the scheme be communicated effectively to the public including equality groups in a number of ways - talking news, communication to community organisations etc. manager Pathway accessibility may be an issue Explore options (land purchase etc.) to ensure key access standars are retained Engagement with key equality groups throughout the detailed design process Project manager Design stage - Key accessibility standards met Need to reduce the negative impact of the removal of on-street parking along the route (Perry Barr section) Where properties do not have off street parking the existing on street parking will remain.
-4 properties to date have advised that Project manager Design stage Satisfied residents, few complaints Retention of accessibility for households here are accessibility/mobilit v needs and the scheme will ensure hat on street parking is retained for those properties to access.
-Additional measures will help ensure that on- street parking is offered where bossible
+Disruption during implementation of the scheme Changes need to be communicated effectively to the public including equality groups in a number of ways - talking news, communication to community organisations etc. Project manager During implementation -Few or no complaints Pathway accessibility may be an issue Explore options (land purchase etc.) to ensure key access standars are retained Engagement with key equality groups throughout the detailed design process Project manager Design stage - Key accessibility standards met